huggingface/research-agent/README.md

 # Hugging Face Researcher

-Hugging Face Researcher is a `fast-agent` agent presented as an MCP App.
-It conducts sourced research with Hugging Face tools, keeps reusable workings in a private per-user bucket, and produces Markdown and interactive HTML reports.
+Hugging Face Researcher is an MCP App that uses an agent to conduct research on the Hugging Face Hub.

+It keeps reusable workings in a private per-user bucket, and produces markdown and interactive HTML reports.

 - Production Space: <https://huggingface.co/spaces/evalstate/researcher>
 - MCP endpoint: <https://evalstate-researcher.hf.space/mcp>